 Ford Fiesta review – still the best supermini?

-Central to the previous Fiesta’s DNA was an entertaining driving experience and with this new eighth generation machine Ford has managed to keep the car’s feisty and playful nature while improving refinement, updating the interior and adding some of the tech that’s expected even in the supermini class these days.
+Central to the previous Fiesta’s DNA was an entertaining driving experience, and with this eighth-generation machine Ford has maintained the car’s feisty and playful nature while improving refinement, updating the interior and adding some of the tech that’s expected even in the supermini class these days.

 An enhanced chassis hasn’t taken anything away from the driving experience but has added an improved ride and upped the refinement.
-Inside there’s a much better cockpit with many models featuring large touchscreens and Ford Sync technology, although some interior trims still feel a little hard, low rent and behind the quality standard set by some rivals.
+Inside there’s a much better cockpit, with many models featuring large touchscreens and Ford Sync technology, although some interior trims still feel a little hard, low rent and behind the quality standard set by some rivals.

-Ford Fiesta in detail
+Ford Fiesta: in detail

-Ride and handling > Still class leading.
-An updated chassis resists understeer well and rewards the committed driver while comfort and refinement levels have also improved.
+- Ride and handling – Still class-leading.
+An updated chassis resists understeer well and rewards the committed driver, while comfort and refinement levels have also improved.